Tax Law

 Frequently Asked Questions

-How does South Carolina tax retirement income?
+How does South Carolina handle sales tax for online purchases?

-Does South Carolina have a sales tax?
+Does South Carolina have an estate tax?

-Last updated: February 13, 2026
+Last updated: March 30, 2026